BenoitDuffez/OAT/README.md

 Open Android Translator
 ==============================

 OAT is a web-based interface that helps developers manage their localized strings for any Android app.
+It's a simple Android app localization tool.

 It is aimed to do what others don't: